The Queen's Guards (film): Historical background

 When on ceremonial duties outside Buckingham Palace, Windsor Castle and at Horse Guards Parade, the Regiments of Guards wear red dress uniforms and Bearskins (not Busbys).
 Originally the sovereign's own troops, and some of the oldest regiments in the British Army.
 They perform most of the ceremonial duties at state occasions, but they are not just "toy soldiers" intended only for public display.
 They are fighting regiments that also do ceremonial duties.
 One of the main aims of the film was to show this.

 There are two mounted regiments of guards, the Life Guards and the Blues and Royals.
 There are five regiments of foot, the Grenadier Guards, the Coldstream Guards, the Scots, Welsh and Irish Guards.
 The mounted regiments can be differentiated by the colour of their uniforms (Life Guards – red, Blues & Royals – blue) and the regiments of foot by the arrangement of their buttons (and their cap badges and collar tabs if you get close enough).
 Grenadiers have evenly spaced buttons on the front of their tunics, Coldstream have buttons in pairs, Scots in threes, Irish in fours and Welsh in fives.

 In their combat roles, the Guards are light armoured and reconnaissance troops.
 In A Bridge Too Far (1977), Michael Caine leads a squadron of Irish Guards to spearhead the ground-based push towards Arnhem.

 The ceremony of "Trooping the Colour" dates back to the distant past.
 "The Colour" is the regimental flag with all their battle honours on it.
-So that they could properly recognise and thus know which side they were on and where they should rally, the Colour would be paraded (trooped) in front of the regiment in a special parade before a battle.
+So that they could properly recognise the flag, and thus know which side they were on and where they should rally, the Colour would be paraded (trooped) in front of the regiment in a special parade before a battle.
 This was then turned into a ceremony.
 Because of the importance attached to the Colour, it is considered a great honour to be the soldier actually carrying it (the ensign), one of the Colour party protecting it, or to be in charge of the Colour party.

 Reception

 The Queen's Guards almost entirely disappeared after its initial release.
 Contemporary reviews of it were not kind, and it had only a short run in cinemas, and was shown on British television just once.

+The Monthly Film Bulletin wrote: "Michael Powell's flag-waving museum piece would be distressing if it weren't so inept.
+The chauvinistic plot is inefficiently dovetailed, flashback-style, into the newsreel pageantry of the Trooping the Colour.
+The Masseys – Daniel and Raymond – battle manfully with dialogue and characters as dated as a Crimean cavalry charge.
+The film could barely be taken as a tribute to the Guards except, just possibly, by elderly aunts in Cheltenham."

 Michael Powell said that 20th Century Fox "didn't like the film... they didn't understand it."